unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 3](Images/Figure3.png)

 The next image is again for Chicago, but this time filtered for the 25 - 44 years age group.
-Again, we can see that the was quite the spike in the number of deaths in the city, exactly matching the period from the previous image, March 2nd, 1991, to June 3, 1995.
+Again, we can see that there was quite the spike in the number of deaths in the city, exactly matching the period from the previous image, March 2nd, 1991, to June 3, 1995.

 ![Figure 4](Images/Figure4.png)

-Let us know filter for the remaining age groups (45 - 64 years, 65 + years, all deaths, and pneumonia and influenza deaths).
+Let us now filter for the remaining age groups (45 - 64 years, 65 + years, all deaths, and pneumonia and influenza deaths).
 We can see that these groups **do not** have the same spike in deaths as the previous groups, as shown below.

 | 45 - 64 Years | 65 + Years  |